-No exceedances of the current Air Quality Objectives have been identified.

-The overall trends in the data has shown a steady improvement in air quality - see Figure A.1

-Test Valley Borough Council will continue to carefully consider future planning applications which may have the potential to impact air quality in Test Valley and within the vicinity of the Southampton Urban Area.
+- No exceedances of the current Air Quality Objectives have been identified. - The overall trends in the data have shown a steady improvement in air quality see Figure A.1 - Test Valley Borough Council will continue to carefully consider future planning applications which may have the potential to impact air quality in Test Valley and within the vicinity of the Southampton Urban Area. - The monitoring sites will be reviewed and new areas targeted in 2019.